MicrosoftDocs/windowsserverdocs/WindowsServerDocs/failover-clustering/Cluster-Operating-System-Rolling-Upgrade.md

 ---
-title: Cluster operating system rolling upgrade
+title: Cluster Operating System Rolling Upgrade
-description: Learn about the Cluster operating system rolling upgrade process ms.topic: how-to
+description: Learn about the Cluster Operating System Rolling Upgrade process ms.topic: how-to
 author: robinharwood
 ms.author: roharwoo
-ms.date: 10/31/2024
+ms.date: 11/11/2024
 ---
-# Cluster operating system rolling upgrade
+# Cluster Operating System Rolling Upgrade

 >Applies to: Windows Server 2025, Windows Server 2022, Windows Server 2019, Windows Server 2016

 Cluster Operating System Rolling Upgrade enables an administrator to upgrade the operating system of cluster nodes Hyper-V or Scale-Out File Server workloads without stopping them.
 Using this feature, the downtime penalties against Service Level Agreements (SLA) can be avoided.

-Cluster operating system rolling upgrade provides the following benefits:
+Cluster Operating System Rolling Upgrade provides the following benefits:

 - Failover clusters running Hyper-V virtual machine and Scale-out File Server (SOFS) workloads can be upgraded from a version of Windows Server, starting with Windows Server 2012 R2, to a newer version of Windows Server.
 For example you can upgrade Windows Server 2016 (running on all cluster nodes of the cluster) to Windows Server 2019 (running on all nodes in the cluster) without downtime.
 - It doesn't require any additional hardware.
-In small clusters, you can add additional cluster nodes temporarily to improve availability of the cluster during the Cluster operating system rolling upgrade process.
+In small clusters, you can add additional cluster nodes temporarily to improve availability of the cluster during the Cluster Operating System Rolling Upgrade process.
 - The cluster doesn't need to be stopped or restarted.
 - A new cluster is not required.
 The existing cluster is upgraded.
 In addition, existing cluster objects stored in Active Directory are used.
 - The upgrade process is reversible until the final step, when all cluster nodes are running the newer version of Windows Server and the `Update-ClusterFunctionalLevel` PowerShell cmdlet is run.